-OzTop has been operating in Brisbane for over 22 years and we work closely with licensed tilers and other tradesmen to ensure projects are completed on time and according to Australian standards.
-If you have more questions about the technical standards or licensed tilers, please speak with one of our OzTop consultants when you visit our store in person.
+OzTop has been operating in Brisbane for over 22 years, and we work closely with licensed tilers and other tradesmen to ensure projects are completed on time and according to Australian standards.
+If you have more questions about technical standards or licensed tilers, please speak with one of our OzTop consultants when you visit our store in person.

 Click the links below for more information on tiles: